CURSOTEC2024/EJEMPLO/docs/info.md

 ## How it works

-COMPUERTA AND
+COMPUERTA AND CDACACA CDACAD
 ## How to test

-COMPUERTA AND
+COMPUERTA AND  ACADAAS
 ## External hardware

-LEDS
+LEDS DACDA